-3. Tap & Go: If you prefer to give from time to time, and prefer not to carry cash with you, then you can pay via our self-serve contactless "tap & go" payment system.
-Simply use your credit or debit card, or enabled mobile device, using our Square card reader.
+3. Tap & Go: If you prefer to give from time to time, and prefer not to carry cash with you, then you can pay via our self-serve contactless Square payment system.
+Simply use your credit or debit card, or enabled mobile device, using our Square payment terminal.
 Transactions are simple and secure.
 You can also request a receipt to be sent you by email.
-You will find an iPad and card reader in the entrance foyer of the church.

 4. Cash: we have a designated "giving box" which people can use to give by cash or cheque when they attend church.
 During the COVID-19 pandemic, we are seeking to minimise the physical handling of cash, and encouraging people to use other forms of giving.

 5. Bequests: Bequests are made through your Will, and would normally be arranged for you by your legal advisor.
 You may make St Philip’s the beneficiary of cash, securities, and/or other property.
 You may designate specific amounts or a percentage of your estate, or you may make St Philip’s a residual beneficiary of your estate, that is, a recipient of some part of the balance after payment of specific bequests, expenses, and taxes.
 An unencumbered bequest is the most flexible way to benefit the future generations of our church.